Expanding irrigation and climate-smart farming to Guatemala

 These lessons, as well as findings from the program’s “Advancing Horticulture” report about horticultural sector growth in Central America, lay the foundation for this new project.

-This press release was originally published by UC Davis News Service.
+This announcement was originally published as a press release by UC Davis News Service.

 The Horticulture Innovation Lab is led by a team at UC Davis, with funding from USAID as part of Feed the Future, the U.S. government’s global hunger and food security initiative.
 The program builds international partnerships for fruit and vegetable research that improves livelihoods in developing countries.